Former Gitmo commander found guilty of obstructing justice in civilian's 2015 death

 CLICK HERE TO GET THE FOX NEWS APP

 Nettleton commanded the Navy base but had no role in the operation of the Guantanamo Bay detention center, which is located on the base and run by a joint task force.
-His was named commanding officer at Guantanamo Bay in June 2012.
+He was named commanding officer at Guantanamo Bay in June 2012.

 Tur came to Guantanamo in May 2011 with his wife and two children.